Kazuyoshi Hirao, MBA

-Mr. Cliff is is co-founder RPRD Diagnostics, a precision medicine company focused on clinical comprehensive pharmacogenomics, and founder of Vascugen, a regenerative medicine company developing treatments for intractable vascular diseases.
-Previously he served as Director of Business Development at Cellular Dynamics International (CDI), a FUJIFILM company.
+Mr. Cliff is founder and CEO of Vascugen, a regenerative medicine company developing treatments for intractable vascular diseases, and founder of RPRD Diagnostics, a precision medicine company focused on clinical comprehensive pharmacogenomics.
+Previously he served as Director at Cellular Dynamics International (CDI), a FUJIFILM company.
 During his tenure at CDI, he established a pipeline of therapeutic development programs targeting age-related macular degeneration (AMD), heart failure, and Parkinson's disease.
 Prior to Cellular Dynamics, he held positions at leading drug discovery tools companies, including Meso-Scale Discovery, Life Technologies, Ingenuity Systems, and Upstate Biotechnology.